Isiah Kiner-Falefa Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is third in MLB with a collective 10.3 strikeouts per nine innings.
+- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (2.50).
+- The Twins have a 2.46 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to rank 11th in baseball in home runs allowed (11 total, 0.9 per game).
+- Twins pitchers combine to rank 12th in baseball in home runs given up (13 total, one per game).

-- The Twins are sending Ryan (2-0) out for his third start of the season.
+- Varland takes the mound for his first start of the season for the Twins.

-- His last time out came on Saturday against the Houston Astros, when the righty went six innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.